 Custodial credit risk is the risk that, in the event of the failure of the counterparty, the City of Kirkland would not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
 The City's Investment Policy requires that all security transactions entered into by the City of Kirkland will be conducted on a delivery-versus-payment (DVP) basis and will be held in safekeeping by a third party custodian.
-All of the City's securities at year end were held in safekeeping by a third party custodian.
+All of the City's securities at year end were held in safekeeping by a third party custodian and are not exposed to custodial credit risk.